website-devfuria/devfuria.com.br/linux/index.md

 </div>

-What it is this - para esclarecer dúvidas frequentes
+What is this - para esclarecer dúvidas frequentes
 ---

 <div class="list-group">